Qengineering/RPi-image/README.md

 ## Installation.

 - Get a 16 GB SD-card which will hold the image.
 - Download the image (4 GByte!)
-[Mega link](https://mega.nz/file/Yg5V1aRZ#Si0Uv2Aof4EPT4WMMHIGUhEDZrqy7sX8DTseLGv7Sg8)
+[Mega link](https://mega.nz/file/Yg5V1aRZ#Si0Uv2Aof4EPT4WMMHIGUhEDZrqy7sX8DTseLGv7Sg8).
-- Unzip the 7z file
+- Unzip the 7z file.
-- Flash the image on the SD-card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/)
+- Flash the image on the SD-card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
 - Insert the SD-card in your Raspberry Pi 4 and enjoy.
 - No WiFi installed.
 Password: ***3.14***